 Look out for us at outdoor and early years conferences.
 We are regular contributors to the Cambridgeshire Forest School Conference and the Forest School national conference.
 Additionally in 2016 and 2017 we spoke at the Asia International Early Years conference in Chengdu, Szechuan and the Forest School conference in Nanning, Guangxi and at Ireland's first national Forest School conference.

 In 2014 Elizabeth was shortlisted for a Learning Outside the Classroom Award for Innovative Practice and in 2010 we won the prestigious TACTYC (Training, Advancement and Co-operation in Teaching Young Children) award for our work using Forest School to support children’s transition in school.
+As mentioned on our home page, Elizabeth's brain cancer has taken her out of huathe's training programme this year - she still has plenty of knowledge and information to share though!

 We offer bespoke and established packages for INSET and CPD in schools and colleges.
 Working with the 8 shields, nature-centric model of leadership and practice, we are passionate about the work we do and are skilled at training, leading and delivering this highly effective way of working.